About the housing register

 Private tenants whose home is in disrepair

 Housing associations and private landlords have a responsibility to carry out certain repairs in your home and keep your property safe.
-Unfortunately, we can’t award priority to tenants solely because they are experiencing disrepair.
+Unfortunately, we cannot award priority to tenants solely because they are experiencing disrepair.
 If you have issues in your home, you should report these to your landlord or agent straight away.
 If they fail to fix the problem in a reasonable time contact our Private Sector Housing Enforcement team on 020 8379 1000.

 Tenants who have been asked to leave by their landlord